 Nonsurgical Treatment for Shoulder Pain

-Mesenchymal Stem Cells (MSCs) are remarkable cells located in many tissues of your body.
-One of the most important characteristics of stem cells is that they are unspecialized cells with the ability to mature and differentiate into multiple types of tissue including bone, tendon, ligament, cartilage, muscle and meniscus.
-In addition, these stem cells can self-renew, producing more stem cells.
+When these cells degrade or die, it is the job of “unspecialized” regenerative cells to produce new cells.
+These regenerative cells are considered “unspecialized” cells because they don’t have a defined job.
+Instead, these regenerative cells have the ability to mature and differentiate into multiple types of cells, including cells that form bone, tendon, ligament, cartilage, muscle and meniscus.
+In addition, these regenerative cells can self-renew, producing even more regenerative cells.
 They can even prevent other cells from dying due to lack of oxygen and they can produce anti-inflammatory proteins.

-When stem cells are injected into a damaged shoulder, they attach to the areas of damaged tissue inside the shoulder.
-The stem cells are able to sense the microenvironment of the shoulder and determine what kind of cells to grow and what molecules are needed to enhance tissue healing.
-The stimulated stem cells begin to grow new cells and also act as your body’s own natural drug store producing and releasing the right combination of growth factors and proteins to stimulate healing and new growth of shoulder cartilage, tendon and other injured shoulder tissues.
-Learn more about how Stem Cell Therapy works to relieve shoulder pain.
+When regenerative cells are injected into an arthritic shoulder, they attach to the areas of damaged tissue inside the shoulder.
+The regenerative cells are able to sense the microenvironment of the shoulder and determine what kind of cells to grow and what molecules are needed to enhance tissue healing.
+The stimulated regenerative cells begin to grow new cells and also act as your body’s own natural drug store producing and releasing the right combination of growth factors and proteins to stimulate healing and new growth of shoulder cartilage, tendon and other injured tissues.
+Learn more about how regenerative cellular therapy works to relieve shoulder pain.

 Platelet Rich Plasma (PRP) Therapy for Shoulder Pain